DeltaGroupNJUPT/Vina-GPU/README.md

 2. make sure that `VINA-GPU.exe`, `2bm2_config.txt` and `Kernel2_Opt.bin` are in the same directory
 3. Type `VINA-GPU.exe --config 2bm2_config.txt`
 4. Wait untill the docking process finishes and the output file will be `2bm2_out.pdbqt`

+## Citation
+If you used VINA-GPU in your work, please cite: Shidi, Tang, Chen Ruiqi, Lin Mengru, Lin Qingde, Zhu Yanxiang, Wu Jiansheng, Hu Haifeng, and Ling Ming.
+"Accelerating AutoDock VINA with GPUs."
+ChemRxiv (2021).
+Print.
+And also the origin AutoDock Vina paper: O. Trott, A. J. Olson, AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization and multithreading, Journal of Computational Chemistry 31 (2010) 455-461.